Heart failure | Manawa ngoikore

 Read below about self-care for heart failure.

-Your doctor or GP will ask you questions about your symptoms and your past medical history.
+Your healthcare provider will ask you questions about your symptoms and your past medical history.
 They will also examine you, including checking your pulse and blood pressure and listening to your heart.

-• Blood tests such as testing for electrolytes, kidney function test, full blood count, thyroid function test or a brain natriuretic peptide (BNP) test (a high BNP level suggests heart failure is likely).
+• Blood tests such as testing for electrolytes, kidney function, thyroid functionfull blood count, or a brain natriuretic peptide (BNP) test (a high BNP level suggests heart failure is likely).

 • An electrocardiogram (ECG) to check the electrical activity of your heart and for a heart rhythm that can cause heart failure.